Christopher Plummer, dashing grandee of stage and film, dies at 91

 Mr. Plummer, who was 91, died Feb.
 5 at his home in Weston, Conn.
-The death was confirmed in a statement from his manager, Lou Pitt.
-The cause was not disclosed.
+The cause was an accidental fall, said his wife, Elaine Taylor Plummer.

 Since coming of age in his native Canada, Mr. Plummer saw his career propelled by his dashing matinee idol looks and his forceful characterizations of Shakespearean and other classical roles.